Technogeezer50/esd2iso/README.md

 See the file USAGE.txt that's included with the download.

+If you aren't comfortable with using UNIX shells and command-line utilities, you may wish to look into "friendlier" mechanisms to obtain Windows 11 ARM installation media.
+These include Parallels Desktop's and VMware Fusion's built-in tools, or the open source CrystalFetch. (https://github.com/TuringSoftware/CrystalFetch).

+I have limited bandwidth to respond to requests for help on how to use the utility.

 # Licensing

 w11arm_esd2iso is Copyright (C) 2023 Paul Rockwell and licensed under the terms of